Topographic-Robot/Project-STAR-Documentation/docs/html/_sources/contributing/code_style/comments.rst

 - **@note**: Use this for any important additional information, such as side effects, limitations, or edge cases.

-- **@warning**: Used for warning the user about potential risks in the function’s use.
+- **@warning**: Used for warning the user about potential risks in the function's use.

 - **@deprecated**: Marks a function as deprecated, with a note on what to use instead.